 The school defines bullying as organised and/or persistently making a pupil or pupils intentionally unhappy.
+(See Anti-Bullying Policy).
 This can be through name calling, intimidation and threatening behaviour or physical assault.
-Staff all keep a close eye out for signs of bullying.
-It is important that they not only deal with this, but also report it to a member of the Senior Leadership Team and the child's teacher, so that instances of bullying can be monitored.
-Children will be taught strategies to discourage and counter bullying.
-This will be done specifically through the Personal Well Being and Citizenship and Ethos Schemes of Work during anti-bullying week in the autumn.
-Children will also be reminded regularly through assemblies and PHSE themed learning that an open climate is needed to discourage bullying.
+Children will be taught strategies to discourage and counteract bullying.
+This will be done specifically through the Personal Well Being and Citizenship and Ethos Schemes of Work during antibulying modules.
 Staff at the school regularly remind pupils that they must tell someone if they are being bullied.
 This can be another child who will help them tell an adult, their parent or a member of staff.
-It is vital that pupils are encouraged to tell someone if they are unhappy so that the situation can be dealt with appropriately.

-When staff deal with bullying it is important that very clear messages are given out.
 The bully needs to understand about the unacceptable nature of their behaviour and the impact that it had on their victim.
 The victim needs to know that this has been clearly spelt out to the bully as have the consequences if they persist in their unacceptable behaviour.
 If children persist in bullying, then it is vital that parents are kept informed about the situation.
 They need to work with the school to help their child stop.
-If bullying persists then it will be treated as any other unacceptable behaviour and may, result in the full range of sanctions used by the school including internal isolation, removal of lunchtime breaks and in extreme cases exclusion.
-Bullying is regarded as serious misbehaviour.
+If bullying persists then it will be treated as any other unacceptable behaviour and may, result in the full range of sanctions used by the school including internal isolation, removal of lunchtime breaks and in extreme cases fixed or permanent exclusion.
+(See Exclusion Policy).

-COVID-19 update: Parents to be reminded of social media guidelines due to increased exposure for some pupils to technology devices and being online during this time.
+Reviewed - November 2018

+Next Review - January 2020

+Appendix 1